All Episodes

 We have a lot of news that has been coming out today.

-We had an announcement today, U.S. border officials in Arizona made the biggest fentanyl uh seizure ever in history, some two hundred and fifty-four pounds of this deadly drug, which you know, three grains of salt will kill a two hundred and fifty-pound man.
+U.S. border officials in Arizona made the biggest fentanyl seizure ever in history, some 254 pounds of this deadly drug, which, you know, three grains of salt will kill a 250-pound man.

 What's the status?

-Because I don't see Democrats making a deal ever because they seem to hate Trump more than they like DACA kids or dreamers.
+Because I don't see Democrats making a deal ever because they seem to hate Trump more than they like DACA kids or DREAMers.

-I was encouraged, but the Democratic leadership has thrown cold water on any combination of uh events that would allow the president to get his wall funding and solve other problems.
+I was encouraged, but the Democratic leadership has thrown cold water on any combination of events that would allow the president to get his wall funding and solve other problems.

-That this committee of 17 is not going to produce a product much different than what the president said no to previously.
+Now, here's what I expect to happen, that this committee of 17 is not going to produce a product much different than what the president said no to previously.

 So I would not recommend shutting the government down because that doesn't provide you much leverage.

-What I would recommend the president to do is to use his power as commander in chief to secure a border that is badly broken to put barriers up where it makes sense using the military.
+What I would recommend the president to do is to use his power as commander-in-chief to secure a border that is badly broken, to put barriers up where it makes sense using the military.

 That's what I would do if I were the president.

-Uh I know past presidents, including Obama and Bush have sent troops to the border.
+So does the president need to declare a national emergency or can he, like for example, I know past presidents, including Obama and Bush, have sent troops to the border.

 The president has done it.

-Yes, I believe so, and let me tell you why.
+Let me tell you why.

 So it's my belief that based on the practices of the past three presidents, including Trump, that he's well within his power to send the military down to the border, not to become law enforcement officers, but to provide barriers where barriers make sense.